Telemedicine Benefits for Military and Veterans

 - Mental health services

-All of these telemedicine services require secure videoconferencing with audio and video.
-Phone calls or text messaging are not included in these benefits.
+Telemedicine services may require secure videoconferencing with audio and video.
+The cost of phone calls or text messaging is not included in these benefits.

 Tips for Telemedicine with Your Healthcare Provider